simvue-io/docs/docs/integrations/generic.md

 - Openfoam
 - Tensorflow

-If you have a commonly used simulation which you think would benefit from Simvue integration, you can [raise an issue on the simvue-integrations Github repo](https://github.com/simvue-io/integrations), and add the 'integration request' label.
+If you have a commonly used simulation which you think would benefit from Simvue integration, you can [^^raise an issue on the simvue-integrations Github repo^^](https://github.com/simvue-io/integrations), and add the 'integration request' label.